tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "Funny.
 What's the toy?"

 I didn't want to admit it, but I was kinda jazzed to see what the toy was.
 At this point it should come as no surprise to you that I am a man-child.
-Less than a year beforehand, I had bought the entire line-up of Zombionix toys on eBay because I there was no Chick-N-Beef location within driving distance and I "had to" have the complete collection.
+Less than a year beforehand, I had bought the entire line-up of Zombionix toys on eBay because there was no Chick-N-Beef location within driving distance and I "had to" have the complete collection.

 My breath was heavy as I opened the plastic containing the toy item.
 Not because I was hoping for something cool, which I was, but because Toby had made this whole process seem deathly important.